ay-lab-team/GEO-Resources/README.md

 2) Given a list of GSMs, determine metadata for each sample including organ, etc.

 ## Locating HiChIP Datasets
-Briefly, this module using
+Briefly, this module uses queries to the different NCBI database using the NCBI API directly as well as pysradb and other packages when necessary.

-Code & Execution:
+### Code & Execution:

 The scripts are located within: `cell-type-resources/scripts/geo_queries/`

 **1) query_geo.ipynb**